bvn-architecture/styleguide/_includes/building-components/signage/02-value.markdown

-- Setting-out describing profiles
-- Waterproofing codes
+- Key to codes - description of wayfinding signage items; reference to specification section